Protein-to-genome alignment with miniprot: Introduction

 There are three ways to annotate gene structures: \emph{ab initio} gene prediction, aligning RNA-seq data from the same species and mapping known genes with cross-species alignment.
 While \emph{ab initio} gene prediction works well for bacterial genomes, it is error-prone for Eukaryotic genomes that may contain large introns.
 In a recent benchmark~\citep{Scalzitti:2020wg}, all the evaluated gene finders miss $\sim$50\% nucleotides in annotated exons and predict $\sim$50\% extra sequences not in exons.
 If we have RNA-seq data, we can map short or long RNA-seq reads~\citep{Dobin:2013kx,Li:2018ab} and reconstruct transcripts from the alignment~\citep{Kovaka:2019wf}.
 This will give much more accurate gene structures than \emph{ab initio} gene prediction.
 Unfortunately, RNA sequencing adds extra cost and may miss genes lowly expressed in the tissues being sequenced.
 We still rely on cross-species alignment to derive a complete gene set and to transfer known functional annotations to the new genome.

 For very closely related genomes, we can reconstruct gene structures from whole-genome alignment~\citep{Fiddes:2018wn} or from the alignment of gene regions~\citep{Shumate:2020ty}.
-These methods would not work well for genomes at longer evolutionary distances because intron sequences are less conserved this will affect the quality of the alignment.
+These methods would not work well for genomes at longer evolutionary distances because intron sequences are less conserved and this will affect the quality of the alignment.
 Aligning the more conserved coding regions~\citep{Li:2007aa,Gotoh:2008aa} may alleviate the issue.
 However, for distantly related species, even coding nucleotide sequences are not conserved well.
-We almost exclusively use protein sequences to reconstruct the phylogeny of distant homologs instead.
-Ensembl~\citep{Aken:2016wr} and mainstream gene annotation pipelines~\citep{Holt:2011tt,Bruna:2021ug} also heavily rely on protein-to-genome alignment especially when the annotation of closely related species is not available.
+Just as we almost exclusively use protein sequences to reconstruct the phylogeny of distant homologs, Ensembl~\citep{Aken:2016wr} and other gene annotation pipelines~\citep{Haas:2008tv,Holt:2011tt,Bruna:2021ug} also heavily rely on protein-to-genome alignment especially when the annotation of closely related species is not available.

 There are several protein-to-genome aligners that pinpoint exact splice sites: GeneWise~\citep{Birney:1997vr,Birney:2004uy}, Exonerate~\citep{Slater:2005aa}, GeneSeqer~\citep{Usuka:2000vi}, GenomeThreader~\citep{DBLP:journals/infsof/GremmeBSK05}, genBlastG~\citep{She:2011aa}, ProSplign~\citep{Kapustin:2008tq} and Spaln2~\citep{Gotoh:2008aa,Iwata:2012aa}.
+They all take a protein and a nucleotide sequence as input and output spliced alignment between them.
+GeMoMa~\citep{Keilwagen:2019wz} additionally requires gene structures in the source genome as input.
+It aligns exons without splicing and then connects exon alignments.
+As gene structures are conserved across species, this strategy simplifies alignment and potentially reduces spurious hits but it would not easily work for proteins from a variety of species.

-Among these, Spaln2 and GenomeThreader are the only tools practical for whole-genome alignment.
+Among the tools above, only Spaln2, GenomeThreader and GeMoMa are practical for whole-genome alignment.
 They can align several hundred proteins per CPU hour and may take a couple of days to align a few hundred thousand proteins often needed to annotate a genome without closely homology.
-The alignment step time consuming.
+Protein-to-genome alignment is time consuming.